Kluivert clarifies his position on the Saudi League to Koora | Goal.com Singapore

-The 49-year-old took the reins at a crucial stage last year and guided the team through the Asian World Cup qualifiers.
+The 49-year-old took charge at a crucial stage last year and guided the team through the Asian World Cup qualifiers.

 Although they reached the fourth round (the Asian play-offs), they lost to Saudi Arabia and Iraq.

-He added, "My recent stint with Indonesia was brilliant; though we failed to reach the World Cup, I had hoped to stay longer and implement a strong, long-term strategy for the team."
+"My recent stint with Indonesia was brilliant; though we failed to reach the World Cup, I had hoped to stay longer and implement a strong, sustainable strategy for the team."

 On the prospect of working in the Arab region, particularly the Roshen League, he noted, "The Saudi league is, of course, an important and interesting opportunity for any coach; many top players go there.
 If I were given the chance to coach in Saudi Arabia, I am always open to listening to offers."